SATAY-LL/LaanLab-SATAY-DataAnalysis/documentation/documentation_satay.md

 The `variable` argument determines what to plot, either reads or insertions and the `savefigure` whether to automatically save the figure at the same location as where this script is stored.
 Finally the `verbose` determines if any printing output should be given (this is mostly useful for when calling this script from other python scripts).

-This scripts does not only look at genes, but also at other genomic regions like telomere, centromeres, rna genes etc.
+This scripts does not only look at genes, but also at other genomic regions like telomeres, centromeres, rna genes etc.
 All these features are stored in one dataframe called `dna_df2` that includes naming and positional information about the features and the insertion and read counts (see output).
 The dataframe will always be created for one entire chromosome (regardless if a basepair region or gene name was entered in the `region` argument).
 When the plotting is set to the True, it will also create a barplot for the same chromosome within the region that is defined in the `region` variable.
 The plot distinguishes between nonessential genes, essential genes, other genomic features (e.g. telomeres, centromeres etc.) and noncoding dna.
 The width of the bars is determined by the length of the genomic feature and the height represents either the number of reads or insertions (depending what is defined in `variable`).

-This function can be useful for other python functions as well when information is required about the positions, insertions and read counts of various genomic features.
+This function can be useful for other python functions when information is required about the positions, insertions and read counts of various genomic features.
 The full list of genomic features that is regarded in the dataframe is mentioned in [read_sgdfeatures.py](#read_sgdfeaturespy).

 - **Output**